 Parents will be notified by email if their camper has slept overnight in the Health Center.
 We will call you if he sustains an injury or comes down with an illness which requires a visit to the local pediatrician or hospital.

-Medications are dispensed at mealtimes by our Health Center staff, who log each administration into an electronic medication administration record.
-Only if medically necessary, and if a specific time is written on the prescription, will meds be dispensed at a different time of day.
-If a medication must be given outside of mealtimes, indicate the exact time and reason why in your instructions to CampMeds and in the Health History form.
+Doses are dispensed at mealtimes by our Health Center staff, who log each administration into an electronic medication administration record.
+Only if medically necessary, and if a specific time is written on the prescription/instructions, will doses be dispensed at a different time of day.
+If a dose must be given outside of mealtimes, indicate the exact time and reason why in your instructions to CampMeds and in the Health History form.
 A member of the health staff will reach out to you to discuss your child’s needs.
+Click here for complete details on CampMeds fees, insurance, and other FAQs.

 The NH Department of Environmental Services (NHDES) requires ALL campers to be fully vaccinated and to provide written proof of vaccination.
 Pemi expects all campers to be up to date on vaccinations to protect those who cannot receive vaccinations due to a health status as well as the babies and toddlers of our staff, not old enough to receive their vaccinations.
 Should your son(s) not be up to date on vaccinations, contact Director Danny Kerr.
 When you or your doctor’s office submits your child’s Physician Exam form, please include your child’s most recent immunization record.